blocknetdx/documentation/docs/service-nodes/setup.md

 		![Send Button](/img/service-nodes/classic-send-button.png)

 	1. Select the *Transactions* tab.
 You should see the 5000 BLOCK transaction that was sent.
-Hover your mouse over the checkmark to view the number of confirmations. **DO NOT** proceed to the next step until you see at least 15 confirmations.
+Hover your mouse over the row and proceed to the next step when you see 1 confirmation.

 		![Confirmations](/img/service-nodes/classic-confirmations.png)